 As a credit cardholder, I want to view my credit card statement balance

 The first and foremost step in a BDD process is to collaborate between cross-functional members of the team mainly the three amigos.
-The user requirement is discussed and analyzed in detail and various scenarios, including both happy scenarios and negative scenarios, are derived.
-The pertinent point here is during this process any ambiguities in the requirement should be discussed – and the key to this is the effective collaboration.
+The user requirement is discussed and analyzed in detail and various scenarios, including both positive and negative scenarios, are derived.
+The pertinent point here is during this process any ambiguities in the requirement should be discussed – and the key to this is effective collaboration.
 By collaborating effectively, the issues that may come later in the software life cycle are addressed upfront, thus reducing any rework.
+We have put together a video that explains how a very effective collaboration technique called OOPSI, which could help you to derive scenarios that achieve the highest business outcome.

 These agreed scenarios are used as a base for testing and development.
 QA then uses the scenarios and starts implementing automation scripts.
-Though manual testing can be used in BDD, the team loses out on one of its major advantages, which is automation.
 The developer then uses the derived scenarios as a base and implements the code.
 QA uses the agreed scenarios as a base to test the software and the BA/Product Owner uses the agreed scenarios to view the demo and sign off the story.

 Scenario 1: User logs in with right credentials and statement balance is shown